turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 ### 6. Workflow

-* 4: Developer commits every 15 minutes and has 12 commits on the project
+* 4: Developer commits every 15 minutes and has at least 12 commits on the project
 * 3: Developer commits almost every 15 minutes and has 10 commits on the project
 * 2: Developer does not commit regularly and has less than 10 commits on the project
 * 1: Developer has poor git workflow and does not commit regularly